Responsible Dog Ownership

 To join the program your dog has to be fully vaccinated and registered.
 Please produce Vaccination Certificate and Council registration numbers on enrolment day.

 Council provides a rebate on the dog registration fees to those who successfully complete the course and receive a Proficiency Certificate.
+A copy of this certificate is required to be submitted to qualify for Council Category 2 registration fees.

 Four 9 - 10 week courses are held each year, commencing at the start of each school term.